SiWolf/SCORE/README.md

 ### 1.2) Usage

 1.)
+Feed the machine.
+Copy your adapter-trimmed NGS paired-end RNA-Seq reads as well as a Metadata table indicating sample groups (TSV format) into the raw/ folder.
+Please ensure that each read-pair shares a common prefix name (which should be consistent with the corresponding name listed in the Metadata table), followed by a suffix indicating the individual pair number (e.g. superpair_1.fastq.gz and superpair_2.fastq.gz).
+Please refer to raw/Metadata_old.tsv for an example of the required TSV format.

+2.)
 Set parameters.
 Edit the parameters in the configuration file (config.yaml) according to your experimental setup.
 If you choose to use a GUI, you can instead load the Snakefile using Sequanix and edit the corresponding configuration file directly from within Sequanix.

-2.)
+3.)
 Run SCORE.
 If you have chosen to use Sequanix you can launch SCORE using the GUI.
 If you are working on the command line execute the run-SCORE.sh shell script (make sure the script is executable) and specify the amount of threads the analysis may use.
 Example: ./run-SCORE.sh 8 to launch SCORE using 8 threads (default = 4).
 SCORE will automatically parallelize the internal rules accordingly.

-3.)
+4.)
 Analyze the results.
 All results essential for the DEG prediction are saved within the deg/<analysis_name>/ folder.

 ## 2.)
 FAQ